mafred809/Group-7/README.md

 ## To Add New Quotes To The CSV file
-This steps below take you through how to add new quotes to the csv file.
+To do this, refer to the steps in the "README.md" at the "main" branch.
+The steps will take you through how to add new quotes to the csv file.